meithecatte/isabelle-math-contests/NOTES.md

 This document contains various notes on the mathematical library of Isabelle/HOL.

+# Pigeonhole Principle

+At first, it might seem hard to formalize this kind of reasoning.
+Most of the time, what you actually want is the property that if `f: A -> B` is an injective function, then `card A <= card B`.
+When you have `card A > card B`, you can infer that the function in question cannot be injective.

 # Abstract algebra

 ## The two definitions of a group